fernandoACF28/Run_Theory/README.md

 # Identificação de Seca (Run-Theory)
-A seca é um fenômeno complexo e cumulativo que ameaça a disponibilidade hídrica local [(Amin Zargar et al., 2011)](https://cdnsciencepub.com/doi/10.1139/a11-013).
+Drought is a complex and cumulative phenomenon that threatens local water availability [(Amin Zargar et al., 2011)](https://cdnsciencepub.com/doi/10.1139/a11-013).
-A seca pode ser pode ter impactos meteorológico, agrícolas e hidrológicos [(Liu, C et al., 2021)](https://www.nature.com/articles/s41598-020-80527-3).
+Drought can have meteorological, agricultural, and hydrological impacts [(Liu, C et al., 2021)](https://www.nature.com/articles/s41598-020-80527-3).

 ## Run Theory
-A Run Theory é utilizada para classificações de eventos, porém, pode trazer as características de fenômenos de seca [(V. Yevjevich, 1969)](https://api.mountainscholar.org/server/api/core/bitstreams/5f26da05-d712-49bc-acc0-397ec0f70fef/content), eventos e seca tem como características severidade, duração, intensidade e intervalo entre eventos.
-Na figura (1) podemos identificar visualmente algumas destas características, a intensidade é a razão da severidade pela duração como pode ser visto na equação 1.
+Run Theory is used for event classifications and can be employed to obtain the characteristics of drought phenomena [(V. Yevjevich, 1969)](https://api.mountainscholar.org/server/api/core/bitstreams/5f26da05-d712-49bc-acc0-397ec0f70fef/content).
+Drought events are characterized by severity, duration, intensity, and the interval between events.
+In Figure (1), we can visually identify some of these characteristics, where intensity is the ratio of severity to duration, as shown in Equation 1.

 $$intensity = \frac{severity}{duration} \ \ \ \ \ \ \ \  \  \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \  (1)$$

-Na figura (1), temos a duração, severidade e intervalo entre eventos.
+In Figure (1), we have duration, severity, and the interval between events.
 <p align="center">
   <img src="./src/Run_theory.png" style="width: 80%; height: 80%" />
 </p>

 *Figure 1.
-Características dos eventos de seca por meio de uma função de um índice arbitrário*
+Characteristics of drought events through a function of an arbitrary index*

 ## Drought characteristics
-O SPI foi calculado através do método de função gamma [(James Adams, 2017)](https://github.com/monocongo/climate_indices), e depois foi obtido os valores de severidade, duração e intensidade por meio da Run-Theory figura (2).
+The SPI was calculated using the gamma function method [(James Adams, 2017)](https://github.com/monocongo/climate_indices), and then severity, duration, and intensity values were obtained through Run-Theory, as shown in Figure (2).
 <p align="center">
   <img src="./src/run_theory_spi.png" style="width: 80%; height: 80%" />
 </p>

 *Figure 2.
-Características dos eventos de seca obtidas do SPI*
+Characteristics of drought events obtained from SPI*

 # References